fastoch/Nushell/README.md

 - get the path to the `nu binary`: `which nu`
 - By default, Nushell is not listed as a valid shell in /etc/shells.
 To add it: `echo "/usr/bin/nu" | sudo tee -a /etc/shells`
 - Use the chsh command to change your default shell: `chsh -s /usr/bin/nu`
-- to check your current default shell: `echo $SHELL`
+- To confirm that Nushell is now your default shell, log out and log back in, then run: `echo $SHELL`

 ## On Windows